jameskajon/chess/README.md

 # chess
 creating a java chess game
-a test

-trying to pull test
-trying to push test
+to learn how to use ItelliJ IDEA
+    figured out how to use git with this√